 4. Spicy Tuna Tostada – El Break

-Holy amazingness.
-This blew my mind.
+Right on the beach in the heart of the action.
 Two tostadas and an order of guacamole para compartir and you’re in heaven.
 Smoothies are good too (I’m partial to piña, guayaba, banana y agua).
 I’ve had people stop on the sidewalk to ask me what I’m eating, it looks THAT good.
-This may be my favorite bite in Sayulita.
 Coco Frio pairing optional.